Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Exciting cliffs and puffin watching

-From april to august the puffins are found in the cliffs of Iceland.
-The Westmann Islands are the place to see those birds, they are, after all the largest colony of puffins in the world.
+From April to August, the puffins are found in the cliffs of Iceland.
+The Westmann Islands are the place to see those birds; they are, after all, the largest colony of puffins in the world.
 They are fun to watch.
-They are very beautiful, colorful and rather funny.
-The picture isn´t perfect however.
-When the chicks are often attracted to the lights from the town when they leave the nest instead of the ocean where they should be heading.
-Local children collect hundreds of chicks, keep them in boxes at home overnight and take them to the sea in the morning.
+They are very beautiful, colorful, and rather funny.
+The picture isn´t perfect, however.
+When the chicks are often attracted to the lights from the town, they leave the nest instead of heading to the ocean, where they should be.
+Local children collect hundreds of chicks, keep them in boxes at home overnight, and take them to the sea in the morning.
 This takes place around the middle of August each year.

 The Proud Puffins of Vestmann Islands.